FreeKingU/Market_adjustment-/README.md

 ## Reason:

 The current housing market has been very tubulent with never before seen prices due to the situation in the market.
 Prices have been increasing and inventory low.
 People going through bidding wars in order to win a house.
-Traditionally there are factors that effect the price of the house due to location, size, land, etc.  We want find out what exact features of a house effect its price the most.
+Traditionally there are factors that effect the price of the house due to location, size, land, etc.  We want find out what exact features of a house effect its price the most by using past data.

 ## Team:

 * Paveen Bunyasrie
 * Enrique E.

+## Data Source:

+Our data was provided and found through Kaggle.
+The information contains housing data for King County, Washington, which is mainly a Seattle Metorpolitan Area.
+Our dataset contains data with house prices, number of bedrooms, number of bathrooms, lot size, square footage and other additional features.
+The dataset was processed and cleaned to meet our needs for analysis.

 Applications Used: